 Review records for ineligible players too (Use the Show dropdown in the upper left);

-Consult your Circuit Chair who is knowledgeable and available for advice;
+Consult the appropriate Seeding Assistants for your age divisions.
+They are knowledgeable and available for advice;

 Discuss the seeds with some of the stronger players before posting them;